sealldeveloper/sealldev-astro/src/content/writeups/25-ductf-godot.md

 }
 ```

-So in our decompilation we are looking for the following:
+So in our decompilation, we are looking for the following:
 - One of the dynamic error messages near the usage of `script_encryption_key` can be used to find this functionality.
 - Once we find a match, we want a:
     - Global variable (starts with `&DAT_`)